 If you want to remove objects from the Selection Zone, select them and use the Remove Button (red arrow).
-See Selection Zone to learn more about the Selection Zone (including the use of filters in it).
+See The selection zone to learn more about the Selection Zone (including the use of filters in it).

 You can use the Pre-selection Zone several times with different filters.
 This allows to create more complex selections.